‘Vanderpump Rules’ Star Scheana Marie Opens Up About Her Possibly Rekindled Romance With Robby Hayes

 “Honestly, we’ve always been friends,” Scheana explained days ago, according to a report from the International Business Times on August 28.
 “We kiss and make out, but, like, have never gone past that.”

-In addition to her brief fling with Robby on Vanderpump Rules Season 7, Scheana was also seen spending time with Adam Spott, who she works alongside at SUR Restaurant, but by the finale episode, after Adam failed to commit, their on-again, off-again relationship had come to an end.
+In addition to her brief fling with Robby on Vanderpump Rules in Season 7, Scheana was also seen spending time with Adam Spott, who she works alongside at SUR Restaurant, but by the finale episode, after Adam failed to commit, their on-again, off-again relationship had come to an end.

-Prior to their rendezvous in Las Vegas this past weekend, Scheana and Robby were seen together at the Neon Carnival after party during Coachella’s music festival in Indio, California.
+Prior to their rendezvous in Las Vegas this past weekend, Scheana and Robby were seen together at the Neon Carnival after-party during Coachella’s music festival in Indio, California.

 Around the time of their appearances at the Neon Carnival music festival, Robby addressed Scheana’s past claims about him ghosting her in 2018 following their filmed date on Vanderpump Rules.